Master’s application checklist for all applicants

 The University of Michigan strongly encourages all applicants to apply online.
 The master's application for the Gerald R. Ford School of Public Policy will be available through the Rackham Graduate School website by the second week of September.
 If you do not have Internet access or have extenuating circumstances, a paper application can be requested.
 Please contact the Ford School by phone to request a paper application: 734- 764-0453.

 Please indicate the degree for which you are applying and the appropriate number code on the application form.
-The Master of Public Policy (MPP) code is 00416 and the Master of Public Administration (MPA) code is 00413.
+The Master of Public Policy (MPP) code is 00416 and the Master of Public Affairs (MPA) code is 02292.
 Indicate whether you are applying for a combined degree or submitting multiple applications with another department.

 A Personal Statement is also required for all applicants (500 words).
 This statement is meant to convey how your personal background and life experiences, including social, cultural, familial, educational, or other opportunities or challenges, motivated your decision to pursue a graduate degree.
-The personal statement is uploaded on page 13 of the application under the section titled Additional Information.
+The personal statement is uploaded on page 10 of the application under the section titled Additional Essay and Information.

 2. Test scores

-The Graduate Record Examination (GRE) aptitude test is required.
+The Graduate Record Examination (GRE) aptitude test is required for MPP applications only.
 Students applying for the joint JD/MPP (University of Michigan Law School and the Ford School) may submit the LSAT in place of the GRE.
-Students applying for the joint MBA/MPP (University of Michigan Business School and the Ford School) may submit the GMAT in the place of the GRE.
+Students applying for the joint MBA/MPP (University of Michigan Business School and the Ford School) may submit the GMAT (institution code: SN1-J6-77) in the place of the GRE.
 Test(s) must be taken within five years of application and preferably no later than the December preceding admission.
 It is the applicant’s responsibility to have test results submitted to the University.
 (Note: When registering for the GRE or sending additional score reports, applicants should use the University of Michigan code #1839.)

 3. Resume or curriculum vitae

 A current resume or curriculum vitae must be submitted.
 Applicants who apply online should attach this under the section asking for a resume.
 Please do not confuse this with your statement of purpose, two separate documents must be submitted.
-The resume is uploaded on page 13 of the application under the section titled Additional Information.
+The resume is uploaded on page 8 of the application under the section titled Employment History; Resume and Financial Assistance.

 4. Letters of recommendation

 Three letters of recommendation are required and should reflect the academic and, if relevant, job capabilities and experience of the applicant.
 We encourage applicants to submit letters of recommendation electronically— please see the online application for instructions.
-Hard copy letters of recommendation are also accepted and should be mailed directly to the Ford School of Public Policy (see address below).
+If you have any questions or difficulty submitting your letters of recommendation, please email email@example.com.

 International students must submit additional documentation with their application.
 Please see our International Applicant Materials for full requirements.